csruiliu/coldb-benchmark/README.md

 Configure the file config.ini

+Change the path of loading data in test files.

 ### Test ###

 milestoneX-test.sh: run all the tests in milestone X, the results are in `stu-results`, each student will have individual folder.